agimenezromero/Invoicing-Project/README.md

 **-PDF invoices:** for the moment it can be customized only by code

 **-Google account:** Create your own Google project and Google Drive Api to store the data in your own account.
-You'll need to change the .json existing file in *data* folder for your .json of your credentials.
+You'll need to change the .json existing file in *data* folder for your own .json file of your credentials.